P01BA

 Verify heater power supply voltage at the connector with the ignition on.

-Measure the heater control wire voltage while the PCM commands the heater on; voltage that remains high indicates an open ground or failed PCM driver.
+Measure the heater control wire voltage while the PCM commands the heater on; voltage that stays high indicates an open ground or failed PCM driver.

-Check any fuse supplying the O2 heater circuit.
+Check the fuse and relay supplying the O2 heater circuit.

-Replace the sensor or repair wiring based on test results; clear codes and verify with a cold-start drive cycle.
+Replace the sensor or repair wiring based on test results, then clear codes and verify with a cold-start drive cycle.

 Related powertrain codes